Test coverage is easy to measure, which makes it tempting to over-trust.

 A line can be executed without the test proving meaningful behavior.
 Snapshot-heavy tests, shallow assertions, and tests that avoid edge cases can all increase coverage without increasing release confidence much.

-Teams need to ask whether the tests exercise the risky behavior, not only whether a coverage tool counted the line.
+The question worth asking is whether the tests exercise the risky behavior — not just whether a coverage tool counted the line.

 Coverage does not see operational readiness